 - Comply with Road Traffic legislation

 - Have one of the following vehicle type approvals:

 - EC Whole Vehicle Type Approval;

-- o EC Small Series Type Approval;
+- > EC Small Series Type Approval;

 - National Small Series Type Approval; or

-- Individual Vehicle Approval
+- > Individual Vehicle Approval

 - Be right-hand-drive

-- Be one of:
+- · Be one of:

-- a 4-door saloon vehicle:
+- a 4-door saloon vehicle;

-- o a 5-door hatchback, estate vehicle or people-carrier;
+- a 5-door hatchback, estate vehicle or people-carrier;

-- o a wheelchair-accessible vehicle;
+- a wheelchair-accessible vehicle;

-- o a multi-purpose vehicle (MPV); or
+- > a multi-purpose vehicle (MPV); or

 - in the case of hackney carriages, a purpose-built "black cab" type vehicle.

-- Not have been written off for insurance purposes at any time

 - Enable any person in the vehicle to communicate with the driver

 - Be maintained in sound and roadworthy condition

 - Not be fitted with any modification which increases risk to passengers, pedestrians or other road users.